Macbucheron1/Devops-Template/README.md

 ![CI_UserApi_Windows](./images/CI_CD/FailedWindowsCI.png)

-The third job is failing because the Redis server is not running.
-This is because the Redis server is not available on Windows.
+The third job is failing because the Redis server is not available on Windows.
+The second one as being stopped because of the error in the third job to economize resources.

 ## 3. Configuring and provisioning a virtual environment and run our application using the IaC approach